kindlyops/hugo-enlist-io/site/content/_index.md

   text: "Interviews make or break your pipeline.
 With enlist, you can conduct better, more focused interviews, and make better decisions."
   items:
     - image: img/calendar.png
-      heading: Know who's available
+      heading: Check availability
       text: "Look at others' schedule to avoid back & forth communication and clashes."
     - image: /img/instructions.png
-      heading: Prepare your interviewers
+      heading: Prepare interviewers
-      text: "Give interviewers the information they need to conduct better, more focused interviews."
+      text: "Give your interviewers the information they need to conduct better, more focused interviews."
     - image: /img/feedback.png
       heading: Score candidates
       text: "Score candidates against well-defined criteria so you can make better decisions, faster."